varvara-savchenko/automation-tests/README.md

 - verifying expected state once action is completed
 - setting baseURL in config file
 - using cy.intercept() and assigning alias
+- creating custom command for accepting cookies
+- creating function for price comparison (each number should be less or equal to the next number)
+- checking length of elements dynamically